 He providentially survived Nazi death camps where his family and millions of Jewish brethren were killed.
-Now Irving Roth shares his life story in a film — and alerts believers to rising hatred and violence.
+Last year Irving Roth shared his life story in a film — alerting believers to rising hatred and violence.

 “One of my favorite quotes is from a fifth grader,” said Roth.
 “I was sharing my story at a local elementary school.
 After explaining all this, one of the boys raised his hand.
 He said, ‘If you stand by and do nothing, you’re helping the bad people.’”

 For years, Roth has been on a mission to educate particularly young Americans on the dangers of anti-Semitism.
 The Jewish leader has found surprising allies in Christians United for Israel (CUFI), a nonprofit group founded by evangelical pastor John Hagee.

 Having spoken often at CUFI events, Roth is now the subject of their first major documentary, Never Again.
 The film opens in select theaters on October 13, and is expected to release on-demand soon after.
 It’s particularly relevant as the Jewish high holy days conclude this week.

 In a phone interview from his Long Island home, Roth recounts his astounding and harrowing life experiences … and warns of signs he sees of history repeating itself.
 It has been lightly edited for length.

 You speak in the film about being a child in eastern Europe when Nazi Germany was on the rise.
 What began to change for Jewish families like yours?

 Irving Roth: In 1939, the people of Slovakia elected a government that was fashioned the same way as Nazi Germany.
 That summer, all of a sudden, things begin to change.